rammybt/trading_journal/strategic_asset_allocation-india.md

     - 50% - At 75% of the premium received.
     - 50% - Discretion of the trader.
 - Stop Loss
     - Discretion of the trader.
-Hard SL at 3.5X the premium received.
+Hard SL at ≈6.0X the premium received.
 - Adjustments
-    - First adjustment generally at 1σ level.
+    - First adjustment generally when loss is ≈3.0X the premium received.
+    - Second adjustment, if any, is the discretion of the trader.
     - Maximum 2.

 <br/>